 - Chicken stock (or vegetable stock) – you can actually use wine in this recipe, I personally go with my homemade chicken stock which I normally have stored in my freezer!
 To make this recipe vegan use vegetable stock.

 - Basil – it is best to use fresh basil.
-I personally add them after I blend the ingredients because it is fun to have some bite to this creamy tomato soup!
+I personally add them after I blend the ingredients because it is fun to have a bite to this creamy tomato soup!
 But you can blend them in as well.

-- Spices & seasoning – I add bay leaf, dried oregano, salt and pepper.
+- Spices & seasoning – I add bay leaf, dried oregano, salt, and pepper.
 If you like spicy you can add some hot pepper to this soup!

 Step by Step Recipe

 Preheat your oven to 400F/200C.
 Chop up the tomatoes and make sure to cut out the hard cores in the middle (don’t worry about cutting out the center for cherry tomatoes!)